BlocksKit/BlocksKit/README.md

 Installation
 ============

-### Production Build
+BlocksKit can be added to a project using [CocoaPods](https://github.com/alloy/cocoapods).

-This is recommended, but we don't have a release yet.
+### Release/Framework Build

-* Download a release of BlocksKit or clone the repository and build a framework target.
-Locate BlocksKit.framework in the Products folder of the Files and Folders pane.
+* Download a release of BlocksKit.
 * Move BlocksKit.framework to your project's folder.
-From there, simply drag it into your project.
+Drag it from there into your project.
 * In the build settings of your target or project, change "All Linker Flags" to `-ObjC`.
-* Insert `#import <BlocksKit/BlocksKit.h>` in any header file, including your project's prefix header if you'd like.
+* Insert `#import <BlocksKit/BlocksKit.h>` in any header file (including your project's prefix header).

-### Development Build
+* Make amazing software.

-If you want to work with a new, untagged checkout of BlocksKit, you can build against a library target.
+### Testing/Library Build

 * Clone the repository.
-* In Xcode 4, click-and-drag (or add using File > Add Files to Project) the BlocksKit project into a project or workspace.
+* Click-and-drag the BlocksKit project into a project or workspace.
 * In the build phases of a target, add libBlocksKit.a to the "Target Dependencies" and "Link Binary with Libraries".
 * In the build settings, change "All Linker Flags" to `-ObjC` and "Header Search Paths" to `$(BUILT_PRODUCTS_DIR)/../BlocksKit/**`.
  * If you are using Xcode 4.2 with the iOS 5.0 SDK on a **non-ARC** target, set "All Linker Flags" to `-ObjC -fobjc-arc`.
 * In any header file, insert `#import "BlocksKit/BlocksKit.h"`.
-It is not recommended to insert the import statement in your project prefix, as it might will break Xcode 4's Code Sense for the entire project.
+It is not recommended to insert the import statement in your project prefix, as it could break Xcode 4's Code Sense.

 Documentation